Ashmyany: Polish–Lithuanian Commonwealth

-18th century

 In 1792, King Stanisław August Poniatowski confirmed all previous privileges and the fact, that Oszmiany, as it was then called, was a free city, subordinate only to the king and the local city council.
 With this, the town received its first ever Coat of arms.
 Composed of three fields, it featured a shield, a hand holding scales and the bull from Ciołek coat of arms, the monarch's personal coat of arms.